A Guide to Popular Types of Memorials

 A type of upright monument is a custom-shaped monument.
 These can make your loved one’s headstone even more unique and personalized.
 They allow you to be creative with the shape and designs to honor your loved one’s life.
 Tegeler Monument has unlimited shapes for stones, so you’re sure to find something you love.

-A variation of the upright headstone, slanted markers are similar, but the front of the stone features a slant.
+A variation of the upright headstone, slanted markers are similar types of memorials, but the front of the stone features a slant.
 They are also available in multiple sizes, shapes, levels of complexity, and elegance, and can be personalized to your liking.

 These markers can also be placed with or without a granite base.